 According to IUCN Red List there is little to no data available on the population numbers of these species that are endemic to South Africa.
 These species are commonly taken as bycatch in inshore line and net fisheries and caught on longlines and gillnets.
 It is important to tag shark species around our coasts as currently there is not enough data to indicate any past reduction or ongoing decline in population, range or habitat quality.
 We will be tagging to help ORI understand whether these shark populations are declining or not.

-All the data White Shark Projects collect will go towards the Oceanographic Research Institute’s Cooperative Fish Tagging Project and help conserve South Africa’s fish resources, In addition the project gives White Shark Projects volunteers an opportunity to learn species identification, animals handling and tagging skills.
+All the data White Shark Projects collect will go towards the Oceanographic Research Institute’s Cooperative Fish Tagging Project and helps to conserve South Africa’s fish resources.
+In addition the project gives White Shark Projects volunteers an opportunity to learn species identification, animals handling and tagging skills.

 The tagging of South Africa’s endemic species is important because there is little to no data on population trends and due to the small habitat range these animals are particularly vulnerable to both human and environmental pressures.